Skip To Main Content

 Testing Dates

-Assessments for Minnesota World Language Proficiency Certificates and Bilingual/Multilingual Seals will be held on the following dates and locations:
+Assessments will be held on the following dates and locations for students in grades 9-12:

 *Lakeville Online Academy and Lakeville Pathways Academy students can test at either location.

-Students must sign up for the assessment.
+Students must sign up for the assessment by the predetermined date on the right.
 There is no cost to take this test.

 What to Expect